KernelFox0/dell-g15-hackintosh-efi/README.md

 ---
 ### Fixes:

+If you don't have a thunderbolt controller, remove SSDT-TB3.aml from ACPI folder, and remove its entry from config.plist > ACPI > Add.
+It should be the 10th entry.

+If you have an unsupported NVMe (for example SK Hynix PC711; you'll know because it causes a panic), add SSDT-DISABLE-NVME-SLOTX.aml (where X is the NVMe slot which the unsupported drive is in) from the Extras/NVMe disable directory here to EFI > OC > ACPI and copy the corresponding Add value from the included patches.plist file in the directory to config.plist > ACPI > Add.
+It will fully disable that drive in macOS.
+You 100% won't be able to use it in macOS!

 If your trackpad doesn't seem to work or even get detected, add the .aml files found in the Extras/Trackpad fix directory to EFI > OC > ACPI, and copy the Add and Patch values from the included patches.plist file in the directory to your config.plist file (ACPI > Add and ACPI > Patch).
 (Trust me.
 This was hard to figure out.)

+If you want to use AOAC (Low Power S0 Idle), remove these SSDTs from ACPI folder and config.plist > ACPI > Add: SSDT-S3-ENABLE.aml and SSDT-NameS0-disable.aml and remove the rename _S0 to XS0 patch from config.plist > ACPI > Patch.
+Then add the SSDTs from Extras/AOAC sleep fix to OC/ACPI and add the values from Extras/AOAC sleep fix/patches.plist to your config.plist.
+This sleep has a problem in macOS: It can only be woken up by USB devices.
+The built-in keyboard, opening the lid, and the power button can't wake it up for some reason.

 ---
 ### How to update macOS: